tutucodes/DEEP-LEARNING/README.md

 - Due to the advanced technology,machine learning ie deep learning has become a powerful tool for automating the detection and classification of plant diseases.

 - This project focuses on developing a deep learning model to predict rice leaf diseases based on image data inorder to help farmers and agriculture proffessionals take timely and effective action to mitigate crop losses.
 - This project is divided into two parts.
-The first folder contains the abstract and the agriculture ipynb file.
+The first folder contains the the agriculture ipynb file.
 - THe second folder is the about a ricedata research which was analysing images using CNN.
 It has the ipynb file and the dataset used.